terrehbyte/RitualNow/README.md

 ## Roadmap
 - [ ] Add a property drawer for ease in adding ItemHandles
 - [ ] Fix touch support for WebGL builds
-- [ ] Fix a bug where players can score points while the game is not in session
+- [x] Fix a bug where players can score points while the game is not in session
+- [ ] Add a gravity well (right click? long touch?)
+- [ ] Think about a way to let players grab toys buried under other toys

 ## License